Helium-Labs/Zorkin/README.md

 ### Enhanced Security with Dual-Factor Signature Verification

-To safeguard against unauthorized access through malicious frontends, a security enhancement is proposed.
+To safeguard against unauthorized access through a malicious frontend, a security enhancement is proposed.
 This involves dual-factor authentication for signing requests, applicable to all transactions except for Opt-In.
-The improvement introduces a 'WebKey', created client-side on a separate, secure website ('ZorkinWeb').
+The improvement introduces a `WebKey`, created client-side on a separate, secure website (`ZorkinWeb`).
 This WebKey, along with the ephemeral key, are required for transaction signing.

-During a transaction, users are prompted via 'ZorkinWeb' to approve requests, requiring signatures from both the ephemeral key and the WebKey.
-To ensure the WebKey's authenticity, the 'TenantAuth' application verifies that it's signed with the 'SessionApprovalKey', controlled by Zorkin and stored in the 'ZorkinAuth' application.
-Transactions without this verification are denied.
+Users are prompted via `ZorkinWeb` to approve signing requests, where a signature of the transaction made with the WebKey is included as an argument to the SessionAccount LSIG.
+The approval logic of the LSIG requires the transaction is signed with both the bound ephemeral key and WebKey.
+To ensure the WebKey's authenticity, the `TenantAuth` application verifies that it's signed with the `SessionApprovalKey` during session creation, with the key controlled by Zorkin and stored in the `ZorkinAuth` application.

-'ZorkinWeb' offers a user experience akin to the [Pera Web wallet](https://github.com/perawallet/pera-web-wallet), with streamlined login via OIDC.
+`ZorkinWeb` offers a user experience akin to the [Pera Web wallet](https://github.com/perawallet/pera-web-wallet), with streamlined login via OIDC.
 This approach maintains self-custody, as Zorkin never holds both keys.
-It effectively shields users from malicious sites, as transactions require explicit user approval through 'ZorkinWeb', thus enhancing security.
+It effectively shields users from malicious sites, as transactions require explicit user approval through `ZorkinWeb`, thus enhancing security.

 ### Email Recovery